Apollo Creed: Rocky IV (1985)

-In 1985, Creed, now 42 years old, comes out of a nine-year retirement to fight mammoth Soviet Olympic boxer Ivan Drago, who has come to the United States on behalf of the Soviet Union to enter the world of professional boxing.
+In 1985, Creed, now 43 years old, comes out of a five-year retirement to fight mammoth Soviet Olympic boxer Ivan Drago, who has come to the United States on behalf of the Soviet Union to enter the world of professional boxing.
 Not wanting the Soviets to appear superior to American fighters, Creed challenges Drago to an exhibition match and calls out Drago at the press conference that sets up their exhibition bout in the Jubilee showroom at the first MGM Grand in Las Vegas, on August 31, 1985.

 Highlighted by a pre-match rendition of "Living in America" by James Brown, Creed enters the arena from a descending scaffold overhead, dancing to the music in a red, white, and blue Uncle Sam outfit.
 With Rocky, Duke, and Paulie in his corner, Creed is overly confident that he can dispose of Drago with ease, but he is not ready for the extreme size and strength of the Russian.
 After taunting Drago and landing a number of ineffectual punches, Creed is pummeled badly in the first round.
 Rocky wants to stop the fight but Creed refuses, telling Rocky not to stop the fight "no matter what!"

 At the start of the second round, Drago pummels Creed with ease.
 Rocky again tries to stop the fight by throwing in the towel, but hesitates too long, giving Drago a chance to deliver a fatal blow to Creed, who dies in Rocky's arms in the middle of the ring.
 An enraged Rocky then sets out to avenge Creed's death by challenging Drago himself and agrees to an unsanctioned 15-round bout in the Soviet Union.
 Rocky again wears Creed's stars-and-stripes boxing trunks.
 He succeeds as the film ends with Rocky winning the fight by knockout in the last round, with the Soviet premier and the Politburo looking on.